DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 - Changes to regular TP.
 A chained tickerplant (TP) is a TP that is subscribed to another TP like a chain of TPs hence the name.
 This is useful for systems that need to behave differently for different subscribers, for example if you have a slow subscriber.
 Can have different tickerplants in a chain in different modes, e.g. top level has no batching and chained STP has memory batching, allows greater flexability.
+When using the Chained STP, all endofday/endofperiod messages still originate from the STP and are merely passed on to subscribers through the Chained STP.
+Also, the Chained STP process is dependent on the Segmented TP.
+Therefore, if the connection to the STP dies, the ChainedSTP process will die.
 There are 3 different logging modes for the Chained STP:

 - None: Chained STP does not create or access any log files.